bdwilliamson/vimp/cran-comments.md

 * added unit tests for cv_vim, merge_vim, and average_vim

+* fixed WARNING related to 'library' not declared from 'nnls'

 ## Test environments
 * local ubuntu 16.04, R 3.4.4
 * ubuntu 14.04 (on travis-ci), R 3.5.0